Financial Modeling Best Practices

 Screenshot from CFI’s financial modeling courses.

 In modeling, it is crucial to apply a structured approach – a robust model contains three core building blocks: inputs, processing, and outputs.
 It is important to note that the inputs must be clearly separated from the processing and outputs of a financial model.

 Inputs should at all times be clearly defined and only be entered once.
 The processing of inputs to outputs must be not only transparent but also broken down into simple steps that are easy to follow.
 Finally, outputs should be well organized, so that users have quick access to the outputs they wish to see or use, and can easily understand them.

 Before we examine the building blocks and financial modeling best practices in Excel, it is important to note that model building is not an iterative process.
 In fact, models that are built on the fly without scrutiny or attention to detail are typically prone to errors.

-In order to minimize errors when building your financial models, be mindful of the following five steps:
+In order to minimize errors when building your financial models, be mindful of the following five basic steps: